ukez15/nordix-nephio/demos/starting-with-porch/README.md

 ```

 Once we approve the package, the package is merged into the main branch in the `management` repo and the branch called `network-function/v1` in that repo is removed.
+Use the Gite UI to verify this.
+We now have our blueprint package in our `management` repo and we can deploy this package into workload clusters.